SeedMint/SeedMint/README.md

-###
+### SeedMint

-SeedMint
+This is sturdy peace of low timepreference engineering - made to last.

-The "original" SeedMint was tinkered without any references or drawings at all, quite a while back.
+The "original" **SeedMint** was tinkered without any references or drawings at all, quite a while back.
 But only recently somebody asked me, if i would make plans for such a Jig available,   so I thought if only one person would get value from this, it would have been worth while making those plans.
 This has also been the first time I have heared about [Blockmit](https://blockmit.com/english/guides/diy/make-cold-wallet-washers/ "blockmit.com") - quite ignorant as I'll admit..
 Blockmit's a remarkably comparable design and I probably wouldn't have made the SeedMint if I had known about it.. :-) The Jig is intended to be used with 2mm letter- and 4mm number punches on an M6 stainless steel washer with an outer diameter of 18mm.